apache/druid/docs/content/development/extensions-core/caffeine-cache.md

 Druid Caffeine Cache
 --------------------

 A highly performant local cache implementation for Druid based on [Caffeine](https://github.com/ben-manes/caffeine).
-Requires a JRE with a fix for https://bugs.openjdk.java.net/browse/JDK-8078490
+Requires a JRE8u60 or higher

 # Configuration
 Below are the configuration options known to this module: